GrandOichii/gof/readme.md

 ### Behavioral
 - *Chain of Responsibility* - allows to pass a request along a chain of handlers
 - *Command* - incapsulates requests in objects
+- *Interpreter* - defines a grammatical representation for a language